-A canine orphan of World War I, Rin Tin Tin was rescued from a French battlefield and went on to become one of the most renowned names of 20th century entertainment.
-Susan Orlean wrote about the life and legend of the famous German shepherd, his descendants and their owners,tracing in the rise of dogs in American life and the cinema and exploring the bond between humans and animals.
-Orlean talks with Doug about the legacy of Rin Tin Tin.
-(Rebroadcast)
+A canine orphan of World War I, Rin Tin Tin was rescued from a bombed-out French battlefield and went on to become one of the most renowned names of 20th century entertainment.
+In her new book, writer Susan Orlean documents the life and legend of the famous German shepherd, his descendants and their owners, tracing in the process the rise of dogs in American life and exploring the bond between humans and animals.
+Orlean will talk with Doug on Thursday about Rin Tin Tin: The Life and the Legend.

 Check out some videos of Rin Tin Tin's acting chops: